davadams97/movie-time/README.md

 ##### Running the application

+- Clone the project to your machine.
+- Ensure your node and npm versions are updated to the suported versions (`Node <= 14.0.0` and `npm >= 5.6`).
-Using the terminal, enter the root level of project.
+- Using the terminal, enter the root level of project.
 - Run `npm install`.
 - Run `npm run start`.